mariofornaroli/react-input-code/README.md

 * nItems - number of items composing che html input code component
 * value - control the current value
 * onChange - subscribe to change events
-* type - type attribute of each html input element ('text', 'number', 'password', etc...)
+* type - (optional) type attribute of each html input element ('text', 'number', 'password', etc...).
+Default value is 'text'
-* className - additional class applied to the component container
+* className - (optional) additional class applied to the component container
-* itemClassName - additional class applied to each element
+* itemClassName - (optional) additional class applied to each element
 * autoFocus - (optional) if set to true the first elemnt will be focused on component load
+* placeholder - (optional) placeholder, the same char introduced in each element.
+If more than one char is present, only the first char will be considered

 ## Controlled Props